 Fixtures shown as Sydney time, adjust for regional differences.
 Per prior agreement Geelong Cats on Free to Air will not be available for every premiership round or in all locations.

-Geelong Cats Live and Free
+Geelong Cats on Live TV

 If you enjoy AFL action then the Fox Footy channel (Foxtel/Kayo Sports) is the place for you, televising all teams and every AFL round Live and in HD with no ad-breaks during play (grand final excluded).
 This includes the many contests not available on Free to Air, as well as replays of the games you may have missed.